random689/tp/docs/UserGuide.md

 Example:
 * `listStudent` followed by `copyStudent c/email` copies the emails of all students to the user's clipboard.
 * `findStudent Betsy` followed by `copyStudent c/phone` copies the phones of students whose name matches Betsy.
-The definition of "matches" is as per the definition in the `findStudent` command.
+The definition of "matches" here uses the definition in the `findStudent` command.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 If the last shown student list to the user is empty, nothing will be copied to the clipboard.